hao441/homepage/README.md

 # Homepage

 This is my portfolio homepage.
+It was built in react, to run, read the below.

 ## Available Scripts